South East Asia Command: Post–war

 The borders of SEAC were adjusted in the aftermath of the war, and its emphasis shifted from combat operations to military government.
 French Indochina was added, along with Borneo – most of which had already been captured by Australian forces, under the South West Pacific Command – and Java.
 The command became responsible for over 128 million people, with at least 120,000 of them still under Japanese custody.
 This added immensely to its problems.
 At the same time, Western governments expected SEAC to re-establish colonial regimes in territories lost to Japan in 1941–45 where nationalist, anti-colonial forces had gained strength.

 After Japan's surrender, Lt.
 General Itagaki Seishiro, who commanded the Japanese Seventh Area Army in Southeast Asia, were sent to Tokyo to stand trial for war crime.
 His soldiers who guarded the Jurong and Changi prisons in Singapore became captives of their former Allied prisoners.
 The British soon put these captives to work filling bomb craters, cleaning toilets, and cutting grass.
 They marched to their work sites each morning and back to their prisons at night.
 There were bouts of violence targeting former Japanese soldiers, but there were also offers of help to those Japanese civilians that were still waiting to be repatriated.

 Food shortages were everywhere.
-Requistions by the Japanese military during the war had encouraged the hoarding but discouraged the growing of rice.
+Requisitions by the Japanese military during the war had encouraged the hoarding but discouraged the growing of rice.
 Migrations to urban areas, where rations were rumored to be more available, worsened the situation.
 In Kuala Lumpur, Pahang, Kelantan, Trengganu, and Singapore, over 20 per cent of children were undersized or malnourished for their age.
 The British tried to bring in as much food as they could, but the system of rationing soon broke down.
 Prices soared, and a black market for British military ration flourished.
 Rising inflation was made worse after the British demonetized the Japanese occupation currency.
 A wave of strikes swept Singapore, led by Communist leaning labour unions and hundreds of thousands their members.